alexkappa/mustache/README.md

 This is an implementation of the mustache templating language in Go.

-It is inspired by [hoisie/mustache](https://github.com/hoisie/mustache) however it's not a fork, rather a re-implementation with an improved API, support for `io.Writer` and `io.Reader` and parsing using a lexer and parser.
+It is inspired by [hoisie/mustache](https://github.com/hoisie/mustache) however it's not a fork, rather a re-implementation with improved spec conformance, a more flexible API (e.g. support for `io.Writer` and `io.Reader`).

-It is built using lexing techniques described in the slides on [lexical scanning in Go](http://rspace.googlecode.com/hg/slide/lex.html), and functional options as described in the blog post on [self-referential functions and the design of options](http://commandcenter.blogspot.nl/2014/01/self-referential-functions-and-design.html).
+It is built using lexing techniques described in the slides on [lexical scanning in Go](https://talks.golang.org/2011/lex.slide), and functional options as described in the blog post on [self-referential functions and the design of options](http://commandcenter.blogspot.nl/2014/01/self-referential-functions-and-design.html).

 This package aims to cover 100% of the mustache specification tests, however by the time of this writing it is not complete.

 For more information on mustache check the [official documentation](http://mustache.github.io/) and the [mustache spec](http://github.com/mustache/spec).

 # Installation